Qianling Mausoleum (Qian Ling)

 Xian Bus / Subway Search

-Tomb of Crown Prince Zhanghuai Tomb of Prince Yide Tomb of Princess Yongtai
+The ticket fare includes the mausoleum, the Tomb of Crown Prince Zhanghuai, the Tomb of Prince Yide, and the Tomb of Princess Yongtai (Qianling Museum).

-Xian West Route Tour: Qianling - Famen Temple – Xianyang Museum - Maoling Mausoleum
+Adventure to Xianyang: 2 days to Famen Temple - Qianling Mausoleum - Xianyang Museum - Maoling Mausoleum